Henry Peachey, 3rd Baron Selsey: Personal life

 Peachey married Anna Maria Louisa Irby, a daughter of Frederick Irby, 2nd Baron Boston, on 21 October 1817.
 They had no issue.
 Peachey's younger brother John William Peachey, a clergyman, died unmarried on 6 July 1837.
 Peachey survived him for only a year, dying in Florence on 10 March 1838, aged fifty.
 His body was transported back to England to be buried at West Dean Park.

 With no extant male relatives, the Selsey barony and attached baronetcy both became extinct.
 Peachey had one sister, Caroline Mary Peachey.
 She married the clergyman Leveson Venables-Vernon-Harcourt, but also had no children.
-Peachey's widow survived him, dying in 1870; his sister inherited his estates and owned them until her death in 1871.
+Peachey's wife survived him, dying in 1870; his sister inherited his estates and owned them until her death in 1871.
 Peachey's library was then broken up by Ulick de Burgh, 1st Marquess of Clanricarde, who had inherited, and was sold at Sotheby's on 20 June 1872.